mmiranda222/.statsuite/content/using-dlm/upload-structure/_index.md

 ![dlm-upload-structure-1-banner](/dotstatsuite-documentation/images/dlm-upload-structure-1-banner.png)

-The "Upload structures" feature supports the SDMX-ML format with a limit size of 30MB.
+The "Upload structures" feature supports the SDMX-ML 2.1 format with a limit size of 30MB.
+The SDMX-ML file can containe one or several data structure artefact(s).

 ### Upload data structure file